warigroup/hashcharger/README.md

 ## Configurations

 #### src
-where you will fetch the hashcharger javascript library, should be set to https://cdn.jsdelivr.net/gh/warigroup/hashcharger@1/hashcharger.js unless you want to serve this from your own servers.
+where you will fetch the hashcharger javascript library, should be set to https://cdn.jsdelivr.net/gh/warigroup/hashcharger@1/hashcharger.js unless you want to serve this file from your own servers.

 #### id
 don't change this id parameter. id should be set to "hashcharger"